OreoHacking18/Oreo18/app_ideas.md

     -  This app also allows participants share their pictures privately so that they can save their best memories.

 2. Reservation App
-   - **Description**: This is an All-In-One reservation app that allows users to make an appointment or reserve so many things like a doctor's office, restaurant, barber, make-up artist,tax accountant
+   - This is an All-In-One reservation app that allows users to make an appointment or reservation at a doctor's office, a restaurant, a barbershop,a make-up store & a tax preparation agency.

 ## New App Ideas - Evaluate and Categorize
 1. GroupTravel App
    - **Description**: This app makes all travel activities between participants much more easier and secure.
     - **Category**: Social, Travel
    - **Mobile:** Mobile is essential for the instant logging of all travellers.
    -  **Story**:
      -  1. Participants can see each other's location
      -  2. Participants can split the bills for meals more easily
      -  3. Partcipants can keep track of all history transactions
      -  4. Each user can have own user account with their private information such as: credit/debit cards ,photos travel, notes.
      -  5. Participants can share photos with each other and they can also make comments.
    -   **Market**: Anyone can use this app.
 But app users must have an account.

-2. Reservation App
+2. All-In-One Reservation App
-   - **Description**: This is an All-In-One reservation app that allows users to make an appointment or reservation at a doctor's office, a restaurant, a barbershop,a make-up store & tax preparation
+   - **Description**: This is an All-In-One reservation app that allows users to make an appointment or reservation at a doctor's office, a restaurant, a barbershop,a make-up store & a tax preparation agency.
-   - **Category:** Social Networking/Productivity/Mobile Platform Reservation Service
+   - **Category:** Social Networking/Productivity/LifeStyle
-   - **Mobile:** Mobile is necessary because it engages the users to instantly make reservations in real time
+   - **Mobile:** Mobile is necessary because it engages the users to instantly make reservations in real time using location
+    - **Story:**
+    - 1. Users can easily find a place nearby to get their haircut, get a make-up/pedicure/manicure, prepare their taxes(esp. for people who don't prepare their taxes online), book a table at a restaurant.
+    - 2. It's an interactive platform where users can rate and create reviews on the restaurant, make-up store, barbershop, tax prep.
+    - 3. Users who utilize the barbershop component of this app can know if a barbershop is full/available so they don't need to go there to wait in a queue.
+Users who have been using the app regularly can know when their personal barber is available.
+    - 4. Users who utilize the tax prep component of this app will get to know how much a tax prep agency charges.
+    -  **Market:** This app can be used by everyone no matter the age.
+We can have a freemium and premium version.
+We can have ads on the freemium version.
+   - **Habit:** This is an app that will be used daily because it contains several components.
+You always have men who want to do their haircut without waiting for long hours at a barbershop, likewise a make-up store or a tax prep store.
+   - **Scope:** This is a robust app which requires a lot of hardwork and determination to fulfill.
+However, it could be tested with different barbershops, restaurants, make-up store, tax prep agencies.